rl-institut/super-repo/.github/ISSUE_TEMPLATE/issue_template_release.md

 Describe the release in as much detail as possible.

-## Name of release
+## Details of the release

-Find an appropriate and memorable name for the release that will help it be remembered.
+**Name:** Find an appropriate and memorable name for the release that will help it be remembered.

-**Git tag:** v0.1.0 "super-repo Minor Release v0.1.0"
+**Git tag:** v0.1.0 "super-repo Minor Release v0.1.0" **Release Manager:** Choose a responsible person.

 ## Workflow checklist
 - I am aware of the workflow in RELEASE_PROCEDURE.md